vfeofanov/mantis/README.md

-# Mantis: Lightweight Foundation Model with Adapters for Multivariate Time Series Classification
+# Mantis: Foundation Model with Adapters for Multichannel Time Series Classification